 Because of impoverished economies of many reservations, many Native American children attend underfunded schools.
 This means their educational opportunities are insufficient—schools, programs, and teachers do not receive adequate funds.
 Even the federal government's Impact Aide program, in place to serve underprivileged children, is far from adequate.

 Another issue hindering the success of Native American students stems from a lack of early childhood education.
 When many Native American students reach the kindergarten classroom, they lack fine motor skills and face language deficits.

 When children are raised in poverty, early childhood development is often delayed.
 Simple skills that many five-year-olds possess like holding a crayon, looking at a book, and counting to 10 have not been developed.
 Letters and numbers are simply foreign to them.

-Language delays occur as a result of a lack of interaction with books.
-Other behavioral issues arise as well because of a lack of routine and stimulation that encourage intellectual growth.
+In turn, language delays occur as a result of a lack of interaction with books and imaginative play.
+Other behavioral issues arise as well due to the lack of routine and stimulation that encourage intellectual growth.

 The reservation is a culture within itself.
 It is home.